anhumandev/feos/README.md

 3. <code>trinfo</code> Some information about shell (LFM)

 ## List of somethings then they is not finished
-1. A mode in BootMenu
+1. "A" mode in BootMenu (installer)
 2. Fel (felang)
+3. Support hard disk (it use floppy now)